 About E-merl

-E-merl.com 7.1
+E-merl.com 8.5.1

 My name is Daniel Merlin Goodbrey and everything you see here is my fault.
-I’m a comic creator and new media lecturer based out of Welwyn Garden City, England.
+I’m a comic creator and lecturer based out of Welwyn Garden City, England.
 E-merl.com is where I catalogue my experiments in fiction and the comics form.
 If that all sounds a little dry, don’t worry – I’m sure something horribly violent and amusing will happen if you stick around long enough.

 Current Projects